rousseab/VaspDrive/README.rst

 (FireWorks, Pymatgen, ASE); these tools must still be properly integrated into tailored solutions for my needs.

-Here I want to "develop" and curate a suite of tools that I can use to perform
+Here I want to develop and curate a suite of tools that I can use to perform
     - task submission
     - data extraction
     - analysis